How to claim

-You’ll need an MA1 claim form.
+You’ll need a Maternity Allowance (MA1) claim form.
 You can either:

 - print it and fill it in